 Why More Cardio Is Not The Answer to Burn Fat

-The simple act of burning fat is a Frankenstein of pseudo scientific nonsense, with everything from detox tea on the far ranging bullshit end of the spectrum, to sound diet and consistent exercise on the incredibly reasonable and effective opposite side of the spectrum.
+The simple act of burning fat is a Frankenstein of pseudo scientific nonsense, with everything from detox tea on the far ranging nonsense end of the spectrum, to sound diet and consistent exercise on the incredibly reasonable and effective opposite side of the spectrum.
 Somewhere in the middle exists the modern day craze of heart rate monitoring your treadmill workout and chasing results through soul crushing effort.

-Lead Bullet #1: Make Food at Home
+Habit#1: Make Food at Home

 The only way to begin to correct this is to get in the habit of making your meals at home.
 You wouldn’t fix the roof of a house after a hurricane before you fixed the foundation and the same goes for diet.
 Own your home base.
 If you have the extra motivation then keep a food log of what you eat.
 You will be less inclined to eat garbage and overeat when you have to physically prepare it and take responsibility of logging it.

-Lead Bullet #2: Get Stronger
+Habit #2: Get Stronger

 Of the men and women who have achieved the most remarkable physical transformations at P360, talking anywhere from 15 to 65 pound fat loss or just recomposing their body to have more muscle and less fat, every last one of them did so using strength as their primary vehicle in the gym.